ranchimall/flo_messenger/docs/functions.md

 ## `processData.direct()`

-Processes incoming data from various sources and updates the local database accordingly.
+Processes incoming data for individual user mails and messages and updates the local database accordingly.

 ### Description
 This function processes incoming data, decrypts messages if necessary, and updates the local database (`compactIDB`).
 It handles different types of incoming messages and actions, including regular messages, requests, responses, mails, group creation, key revocation, and pipeline creation.